Ancestor of 1st Black California elections chief never voted

 Weber, a state legislator and retired California State University, San Diego professor, was formally introduced by Gov. Gavin Newsom Wednesday, a day after he announced she would be nominated to fill the post now held by Secretary of State Alex Padilla.
 He’s departing to fill the U.S. Senate seat being vacated by Vice President-elect Kamala Harris.

-Weber, 72, was born on a 100-acre farm in rural Hope, Arkansas, and her grandfather never got the chance to vote and died before passage of the 1965 Voting Rights Act, which banned racial discrimination at the ballot box.
+Weber, 72, was born on a 100-acre farm in rural Hope, Arkansas, and her grandfather never voted and died before passage of the 1965 Voting Rights Act, which banned racial discrimination at the ballot box.

 The family fled Arkansas for California when she was 3, after her father, a sharecropper, refused to back down in a dispute with a white farmer and a lynch mob threatened his life, she said.